shenwei356/awesome/data-science.md

 ## Books

 - [***Mining of Massive Datasets***](http://www.mmds.org/) - The book is based on Stanford Computer Science course CS246: Mining Massive Datasets
+- [***Exploring Data with R***](https://www.manning.com/books/exploring-data-with-r/) - A book that explores the most common types of data using the powerful combination of R and the RStudio IDE.

 ## Course